GuillaumeTejedor/knime-workspace-git-GT-PhD/README.md

 There are 2 knwf files to import into KNIME:

 1) data_preparation.knwf : Used to receive raw data and to prepare it
-2) clustering_configuration : Used to cluster patients
+2) Configuration 1 : First configuration for patient clustering

 You have to import them into knime in order to use them.
 You have to execute them in order.